-How does Kabbage measure up to this competitor?
-Well, if you’re looking for funding of over $100,000, then Kabbage Funding wins out—their credit limits can be up to $250,000, whereas Fundbox will only dole out up to $100,000 at a time.
+How does Kabbage compare with Fundbox?
+Kabbage offers lines of credit up to $250,000, whereas Fundbox will only dole out up to $100,000 at a time.

-However, if you’re a young business with under a year in business and you don’t quite reach Kabbage Funding’s minimum annual revenue requirement, Fundbox might be the best Kabbage alternative for you.
+But if you’re a startup with under a year in business and you don’t quite reach Kabbage Funding’s minimum annual revenue requirement ($50,000), Fundbox might be the best Kabbage alternative for you.

 Check out our complete guide to Kabbage vs. Fundbox.

-While traditionally a invoice financing company, BlueVine also offers a line of credit product called the “Flex Credit” that’s similar to Kabbage Funding’s line of credit.
+BlueVine also offers a line of credit similar to Kabbage’s line of credit.

-To qualify for BlueVine’s line of credit product, you’ll need at least a 600 personal credit score and at least $120,000 in minimum annual revenue.
-However, they do only require you to have six months in business to qualify.
+To qualify for BlueVine’s line of credit product, you’ll need a personal credit score of at least 650, monthly revenue of at least $30,000, and at least two years in business under your belt.